martinsam16/cstrike/README.md

 ## Changes from original project

+- Steamcmd download and update error solution: local files.
+- Extract names from maps and configure automatically.
+- Terraformed.
+- Docker compose.
 - Added new maps.
 - Added new parameters in run script.
-- Terraformed.
-- Docker compose.
-- Steamcmd download and update error solution: local files.